- How Long Should You Spend in Hakone? - 22 June 2025

 On the overhead rack that runs along the top of the carriage

-What Lines Do Luggage Rules Apply On?
+What Lines Do Luggage Rules Apply To?

-They are only for three Shinkansen routes – but, they are the ones the average tourist is most likely to travel on.
+They are only for three Shinkansen routes, but they are the ones the average tourist is most likely to travel on.
 They are…

 The Tokaido Shinkansen

-This is the busiest line in Japan and it runs between Tokyo and Kyoto/Osaka.
-If you’re travelling to Shin-Yokohama, Odawara, Shin-Fuji, Nagoya, Shizuoka, Shin-Osaka, Kyoto or, any of the stops on this line in-between, by bullet train, then you’re travelling on the Tokaido
+This is the busiest line in Japan, and it runs between Tokyo and Kyoto/Osaka.
+If you’re travelling to Shin-Yokohama, Odawara, Shin-Fuji, Nagoya, Shizuoka, Shin-Osaka, Kyoto or any of the stops on this line in between by bullet train, then you’re travelling on the Tokaido.

 The San’yo Shinkansen